 Process mapping can help create a business process or a process flow diagram that defines a sequence of events in the workflow ahead and is often a visual representation.
-Subsequently, process maps allow leaders and project managers to bring teams together, help people understand where they fit into a project, and how their work impacts others—ultimately driving toward an end result.
+Subsequently, process maps allow leaders and project managers to bring teams together, help people understand where they fit into a project, and how their work impacts others—ultimately driving toward a successful result.

-Process maps typically define a new process, document or improve an existing one.
+Process maps typically define a new process or improve an existing one.
 With process mapping software, anyone can create a visual representation of a project.

 Benefits of process mapping

 With the power to visually see and understand a process from start to finish, areas for improved efficiency will quickly appear.
+This transparency is crucial, especially in a post-pandemic atmosphere where agility is a necessity.
 In addition, a process flow chart can help you:

-- Show a visual project from beginning to end
+- View a visual project from beginning to end.

-- Share details visually that can be understood at a glance by leadership
+- Share details visually that can be immediately understood, and contents relayed to leadership easily.

-- Break processes into steps using easy-to-understand symbols
+- Reorganize processes into steps using an easy-to-understand system.

-- Show how team members are interconnected, which can help facilitate more meaningful interactions
+- See how team members are connected, helping facilitate more meaningful interactions.

 Ways of using process mapping

-A process flow diagram shows the relationships between the major components of a project or industry.
-It can help you establish standards and procedures and used as a guide for tasks.
-Moreover, it can help ensure that your teams follow the steps of a workflow in the prescribed order.
+A process flow diagram helps detail the relationships between the components of a project or industry.
+It helps you establish standards and procedures or can be used as a guide for tasks.
+Moreover, it helps ensure that teams follow each step of your workflow in their prescribed order.

-Process flow diagrams document a process, improve a process, or model a new one.
-When process flow diagrams are created with process mapping software, they can contain clickable symbols that expand and provide additional detail on each phase of the process.
-So, before you set up a workflow or business flow chart that includes tasks, you might want to outline your overall process in a flow diagram.
+Process flow diagrams document or improve a process—or simply model a new one.
+When process flow diagrams are created with process mapping software, you can build clickable symbols that expand to provide additional details for each phase of the process.
+So, before you set up a workflow or business flow chart with tasks, consider outlining your overall process in a flow diagram.

-Business process mapping gets down to the details of your process.
-It shows, from start to finish, what needs to happen to reach the end of a process.
-The procedure includes who needs to be involved, what they need to do, when they need to do it and how their tasks go to completion.
-It gives your team members a why, a reason to believe and insight into the greater goals.
-It shows them their role, why they’re essential to the process and how your team will work together to complete the project.
+Business process mapping details your process.
+From start to finish, it shows what needs to happen to reach the end goal.
+The procedure includes necessary participants, their tasks, and their completion dates.
+It gives your team members a why, a reason to believe, and insight into the greater goals.
+It shows the scope of their role, why they’re essential to the process, and how all your team members will work together to finish the project.

-Like all process mapping diagrams, business process mapping uses symbols to indicate touchpoints along the way, and those symbols can expand for additional details.
+Like all process mapping diagrams, business process mapping uses symbols with the ability to expand for more information to indicate touchpoints along the way.

 Types of process mapping

-Because different businesses and different projects have their own unique needs, using the same style of process flow chart over and again probably isn’t the best use of the tool.
+Because different businesses and projects have their own unique needs, using the same style of process flow chart for all projects wouldn’t be the best use of the tool.
 Thus, there are several types of process mapping for more specialized needs.
-Let’s take a look at the different types of process mapping, so you can decide which is right for your project.
+Take a look to decide which is right for your project.

-Detailed process mapping delivers the minutiae of a project in the form of a process map.
-By providing a technical look at the exact steps, including the inputs, outputs, metrics and people needed to complete the process, you can mitigate confusion, show dependencies and help your team prepare for what lies ahead (and stay focused after the project begins).
+- Detailed process mapping.
+Delivering the minutiae of a project in the form of a process map, detailed process mapping provides a technical look at the exact steps, including the inputs, outputs, metrics, and people needed to complete the process.
+Mitigate confusion, show dependencies, and prepare your team to start the project and stay focused.
 Detailed process maps usually link to the high-level, main, or primary process map.

-Document process mapping defines the inputs and outputs of a project.
-By outlining the information that you need at each stage, as well as the outputs (or tangible items or services) connected to the project, you can better understand what your team needs to do their jobs and what the final result should look like.
-Adding a document process map to a detailed process map can help you be clear on the variables and decisions that may impact your work.
+- Document process mapping.
+Defining the inputs and outputs of a project.
+By outlining the information needed at each stage, as well as the outputs (or tangible items or services) connected to the project, you’ll better understand what your team needs and an idea of the final results.
+Adding a document process map to a detailed process map provide transparency on the variables and decisions that may impact your work.

-A high-level process map offers an overview of an organization’s processes and objectives.
-For a project, it allows you to simply specify the departments and roles within those departments that you’ll need representation from.
-If you’re using process mapping software, each department or role can be made clickable to provide a more detailed look at the needs of the project.
+- High-level process mapping.
+Offering an overview of an organization’s processes and objectives.
+For projects, you can specify the departments and subsequent roles you’ll need representation from.
+Through process mapping software, each department or role can be made clickable for a more detailed look at the project’s needs.

-By outlining your current and future processes, you can get a bird’s-eye view of how your organization or your project will work.
-This overview can help you find new ways to streamline your work, identify important stakeholders and connection points, improve working relationships and create a process that makes the most of your team’s time and talents.
+- Rendered process mapping.
+By outlining your current and future processes, you can get a bird’s-eye view of how your organization or project.
+This overview can help you find new ways to streamline work, identify critical stakeholders and connection points, improve working relationships, and create a process that utilizes your team’s time and talents.

-With a swimlane or cross-functional process flow diagram, you can identify departments involved in the project, then break the process into steps and place those steps in the lane of the department responsible for them.
-It’s a great way to see the process in a new way, find areas for improvement and pinpoint real or potential gaps, or overlaps in the process so you can plan in advance.
+- Swimlane / cross-functional process mapping.
+Identifying departments involved in a project, breaking the process into steps, and assigning resources to the right people.
+It’s a great way to see the process in a new way, find areas for improvement, and pinpoint real or potential gaps or overlaps in the process so you have the foresight to plan.

-When you want to give your team a quick look at a process, value-add chain process mapping can help.
-It’s a fast and simple map of unconnected boxes that allow you to visualize a process at a glance.
-By doing so, you can see which major stakeholders you need to include in a project and get a rough idea of how a project will flow.
+- Value-add chain process mapping.
+Providing an overarching view of your project to team members.
+It’s a simple map of unconnected boxes allowing you to visualize a process at a glance.
+By doing so, you’ll see which stakeholders to include in a project to understand how a project will flow.

-Value stream mapping is a method used to illustrate, analyze and improve the steps required to deliver a product or service.
-The procedure is especially useful at finding and eliminating waste.
+- Value stream process mapping (VSM).
+Illustrating, analyzing, and improving the steps required to deliver a product or service, while also finding and eliminating waste.
 A key part of lean methodology, VSM reviews the flow of process steps and information from origin to delivery to the customer.
 It’s usually used by companies that produce tangible goods for consumers.

 Workflow process mapping

 When you create a process diagram in “flow” format, it won’t include Unified Modeling Language (UML) symbols.
-Instead, it will use informational notations or words.
-It’s a great solution when communicating with people who don’t understand the UML symbols or who prefer words to symbols.
+Instead, it’ll use informational notations or words.
+It’s a great solution when communicating with people who don’t understand the UML symbols or prefer words to symbols.

 Business process mapping takes time, but it’s worth it.
-By providing everyone on your team with a vision, a process and tasks, or just a deeper understanding of how things work, you can establish clear boundaries, outline roles and responsibilities, and help everyone know what needs to be done and when.
+By providing everyone on your team with a vision, a process and its tasks, or just a deeper understanding of how your business works, you can establish clear boundaries, outline roles and responsibilities, and inform everyone of what they need to know and when.
 And if you think process mapping is only suited for a business that produces tangible deliverables, think again.